xingzhou/containercafe/proxy/proxy-test-container/README.md

-# Proxy Testing
+# Testing, for Proxy running as a Container
-Steps below explain configuration & setup to run Swarm & Kube testing. <br />
+Steps below explain configuration & setup to run Swarm & Kube testing, while Proxy is running as a container. <br />
 Note: Steps below detail multi-user testing.
 Testing can also be done with a single-user.